 The fateful building in question here is the Hotel Puerta America in Madrid where he spent a couple of nights in a room that was designed by Zaha Hadid Architects.
-The hotel opened in 2005 with 12 floors, with contributions from several leading names in the industry such as David Chipperfield, Norman Foster, John Pawson, Marc Newson and so on.
-The rooms done by Hadid architects are on “the first floor feature continuous walls, furniture and fittings moulded from solid-surface material Hi-Macs, with her signature swooping shapes creating the impression of being inside a cave.”
+The hotel opened in 2005 with 12 floors, with contributions from several leading names in the industry such as David Chipperfield, Norman Foster, John Pawson, Marc Newson, and so on.
+The rooms done by Hadid architects are on “the first-floor feature continuous walls, furniture and fittings molded from solid-surface material Hi-Macs, with her signature swooping shapes creating the impression of being inside a cave.”
 Zaha Hadid died earlier this year, in March, shocking the industry.
 Eerie; it feels like she took her talent with her.

 Also read - Spread across 59,000 sq. meters, the Chinese city of Chengdu is building a massive science fiction museum